-If you sustained a spinal cord injury in an accident with a truck that wasn’t your fault, you may be entitled to compensation.
-In order to pursue the full amount that may be yours, you need an attorney who will fight aggressively for you.
-Our legal team understands that this is a difficult and painful time and we will work to put your mind at ease.
-We have helped many other people in similar situations and we know the process well.
-Call the Dallas truck accident attorneys of The Benton Law Firm at (214) 777-7777 today to talk with one of our attorneys about your case.
+You may be entitled to compensation if you sustained a spinal cord injury in an accident with a truck that wasn’t your fault.
+To pursue the full amount that may be yours, you need an attorney who will fight aggressively for you.
+Our legal team understands this is a difficult and painful time, and we will work to put your mind at ease.
+We have helped many people in similar situations and know the process well.
+Call the Dallas truck accident attorneys of The Benton Law Firm at (214) 777-7777 today to discuss your case with one of our attorneys.

 What Are Spinal Cord Injuries?

 The National Institute of Neurological Disorders and Stroke (NINDS) defines a spinal cord injury (SCI) as “damage to the tight bundle of cells and nerves that sends and receives signals from the brain to and from the rest of the body.”
-This may occur as a result of direct injury to the spinal cord or through damage to body parts surrounding the spinal cord, such as vertebrae and soft tissue.
+This may occur due to direct injury to the spinal cord or damage to body parts surrounding the spinal cord, such as vertebrae and soft tissue.
 Vehicular accidents are a leading cause of SCIs.

 SCIs may cause changes in body function beginning below the location on the spinal cord where the injury was incurred.
-This may include things such as reduced strength, reduced sensation, and impacted movement of the body.
+This may include things such as reduced strength, reduced sensation, and impacted body movement.
 On the less impactful end of the spectrum, an SCI may be relatively mild and temporary.
-On the extreme end, an SCI may be severe and permanent and may result in paralysis.
+On the extreme end, an SCI may be severe and permanent, resulting in paralysis.

 Symptoms of Spinal Cord Injury

-SCI symptoms vary based on how serious the injury is, which may be classified as either complete or incomplete.
-This classification refers to the remaining ability of the spinal cord to transmit messages between the body and brain.
+SCI symptoms vary based on the injury is seriousness, which may be classified as complete or incomplete.
+This classification refers to the remaining ability of the spinal cord to transmit messages between the body and the brain.